7maylord/Paytroix/README.md

 ## Stable Tokens

-The following stable tokens are available on the network for testing:
+The following stable token is available on the network for testing:

 - USDT Contract Address: `0x562368917B2D3337d4613749cA989dd7A62eb1c8`